Ready and revolutionary

-Raytheon Technologies is working with the German firm Rheinmetall to offer a replacement for the aging Bradley.
-The existing Lynx Infantry Fighting Vehicle could serve as the Optionally Manned Fighting Vehicle.
+Raytheon Technologies is working with American Rheinmetall Vehicles to offer a replacement for the aging Bradley.
+The Lynx Infantry Fighting Vehicle is designed to address threats on the current and future battlefields.

-“We’re offering something that was designed specifically for the battlefield of the future,” said Brad Barnard, a director at Raytheon Missiles & Defense.
+Lynx will be Americanized for the Army’s Next-Generation Optionally Manned Fighting Vehicle, called OMFV.
+“We’re offering something that was designed specifically for the battlefield of the future,” said Brad Barnard, director of OMFV at Raytheon Missiles & Defense.

-Raytheon Technologies will install its Active Protection System in the Lynx, allowing it to intercept and shoot down rocket-propelled grenades and anti-tank missiles.
+The Lynx will include an active protection system, allowing it to intercept and shoot down rocket-propelled grenades and anti-tank missiles.

 Part of being protected is situational awareness.
 The new vehicle features a 360-degree field of view.

-Raytheon Technologies is working on an upgraded TOW® missile to meet the Army’s requirement for an extended-range anti-tank guided missile.
+Raytheon Technologies is working on an upgraded tube-launched, optically-tracked, wireless-guided TOW missile to meet the Army’s requirement for an extended-range anti-tank guided missile.
 The company is improving the missile’s propulsion system, giving it greater distance and speed.

-Other Raytheon Technologies' products earmarked for the Lynx include the Coyote® unmanned aircraft system, which is equipped with special software that enables several to work together by flying in a swarm.
+Other Raytheon Technologies' products for the Lynx may include the Coyote UAS, which is equipped with special software that enables several to work together by flying in a swarm.
 Some collect information, while others identify and attack ground targets.
 The Coyote UAS is also an effective counter-drone technology.